Buddy breathing: History

 Buddy breathing originated from military diving following a prohibition on the training and practice of free ascents.
+Minor variations on the basic technique were taught by different agencies at different times, and different techniques were needed for single hose and twin hose regulators.

-The procedure has been used since the beginnings of recreational diving, and along with the free ascent was one of the ways a diver could respond to running out of air at depth.
-At this time twin-hose regulators were the norm. and it was reasonably easy for two divers in a face-to-face position to share the regulator mouthpiece.
+The procedure has been used since the beginnings of recreational diving, and along with the free ascent, it was one of the standard responses a diver could use if they ran out of air underwater.
+At that time twin-hose regulators were the norm, and it was reasonably easy for two divers to share the regulator mouthpiece while facing each other.
 Buddy breathing was an important skill before reserve valves and submersible pressure gauges were generally available, and running out of air was so common that it was not considered an emergency.
-By the mid-1960s the availability of submersible pressure gauges made reliable air supply monitoring possible and running out of air became less common.
+By the mid-1960s the commercial availability of submersible pressure gauges made it possible to reliably monitor the remaining air supply, and it became less common to run out of air during a dive.